Netflix-Skunkworks/Scumblr/README.md

 This is a minor release that addresses a few bugs and adds some new features

-* releasing curl 2 security task added which includes a number of new features:
+* Releasing curl 2 security task added which includes a number of new features:

-    > response Metadata: New option to allow you to arbitrarily define metadata to collect from http responses (think CSP policies, Server headers)
+    > Response Metadata: New option to allow you to arbitrarily define metadata to collect from http responses (think CSP policies, Server headers)

     > Option: Negative searching